mcarvin8/sf-decomposer/README.md

 - `sf decomposer decompose`
 - `sf decomposer recompose`

-Both commands need to be ran in the root folder of your Salesforce DX git repository.
-This plugin will read the `sfdx-project.json` file and it will process all package directories listed in the file.
+Both commands need to be ran somewhere in your Salesforce DX git repository.
+Running in the root folder is the preferred method.
+But the plugin will switch the current working directory of the Node.js process to the repository's root folder if you aren't running in the root already.
+This plugin will read the `sfdx-project.json` file in the root folder and it will process all package directories listed in the file.

 ## `sf decomposer decompose`